Table of Contents

 To meet the substantial presence test, a child identified with an ITIN generally must be physically present in the United States on at least:

-Any refund you receive as a result of taking the additional child tax credit may not be counted as income when determining whether you or anyone else is eligible for certain welfare programs.
-These programs include Temporary Assistance for Needy Families (TANF), Medicaid, Supplemental Security Income (SSI), Supplemental Nutrition Assistance Program (food stamps), and low-income housing.
+Any refund you receive as a result of taking the additional child tax credit cannot be counted as income when determining if you or anyone else is eligible for benefits or assistance, or how much you or anyone else can receive, under any federal program or under any state or local program financed in whole or in part with federal funds.
+These programs include Temporary Assistance for Needy Families (TANF), Medicaid, Supplemental Security Income (SSI), and Supplemental Nutrition Assistance Program (food stamps).
+In addition, when determining eligibility, the refund cannot be counted as a resource for at least 12 months after you receive it.
 Check with your local benefits coordinator to find out if your refund will affect your benefits.

 |More Online Instructions|